isabella232/apprenda-logstash-publisher/README.md

 The build scripts developed for this application rely upon the powershell library available at [https://github.com/jasonvanbrackel/powershell](https://github.com/jasonvanbrackel/powershell).

 ### MSBuild
-There are also prerequisites on [MSBuild](https://github.com/Microsoft/msbuild).
-MSBuild is used by the scripts to build the various Visual Studio Solution files.
+[MSBuild](https://github.com/Microsoft/msbuild) is used by the scripts to build the various Visual Studio Solution files.

 ### Docker
-[Docker](https://www.docker.com) and [Docker Compose](https://github.com/docker/compose) are used to test the log forwarding service to standup a local [Elastic Stack](https://www.elastic.co/products)
+[Docker](https://www.docker.com) and [Docker Compose](https://github.com/docker/compose) are used to test the log forwarding service to standup a local [Elastic Stack](https://www.elastic.co/products) for testing.

 ## Building
 Once the prerequisites are installed.
 Run the [tools/Build-LogstashArchives.ps1](tools/Build-LogstashArchives.ps1) script.